 While you’re there

 - Learn as much as you can about your child’s medical history and those of his biological parents.
 Your ability to get this information may depend on the country you are in, and may be difficult or even impossible to get once the adoption process is completed.
-The following will help you and your child’s doctor once you get back to Canada:
+The following information will help you and your child’s doctor once you get back to Canada:

 - child’s age and place of birth,